Mishnah: Authorship

-The Talmud records a tradition that unattributed statements of the law represent the views of Rabbi Meir (Sanhedrin 86a), which supports the theory (recorded by Sherira Gaon in his famous Iggeret) that he was the author of an earlier collection.
+The Talmud records a tradition that unattributed statements of the law represent the views of Rabbi Meir in Sanhedrin 86a, which supports the theory as recorded in the Iggeret of Sherira that he was the author of an earlier collection.
 For this reason, the few passages that actually say "this is the view of Rabbi Meir" represent cases where the author intended to present Rabbi Meir's view as a "minority opinion" not representing the accepted law.

 There are also references to the "Mishnah of Rabbi Akiva", suggesting a still earlier collection; on the other hand, these references may simply mean his teachings in general.
 Another possibility is that Rabbi Akiva and Rabbi Meir established the divisions and order of subjects in the Mishnah, making them the authors of a school curriculum rather than of a book.

-Authorities are divided on whether Rabbi Judah the Prince recorded the Mishnah in writing or established it as an oral text for memorisation.
-The most important early account of its composition, the Iggeret Rav Sherira Gaon (Epistle of Rabbi Sherira Gaon) is ambiguous on the point, although the Spanish recension leans to the theory that the Mishnah was written.
+Authorities are divided on whether Judah the Prince recorded the Mishnah in writing or established it as an oral text for memorisation.
+The most important early account of its composition, the Iggeret of Rabbi Sherira Gaon is ambiguous on the point, although the Spanish recension leans to the theory that the Mishnah was written.
 However, the Talmud records that, in every study session, there was a person called the tanna appointed to recite the Mishnah passage under discussion.
 This may indicate that, even if the Mishnah was reduced to writing, it was not available on general distribution.

 Mishnah studies

 Textual variants

 Very roughly, there are two traditions of Mishnah text.
 One is found in manuscripts and printed editions of the Mishnah on its own, or as part of the Jerusalem Talmud.
 The other is found in manuscripts and editions of the Babylonian Talmud; though there is sometimes a difference between the text of a whole paragraph printed at the beginning of a discussion (which may be edited to conform with the text of the Mishnah-only editions) and the line-by-line citations in the course of the discussion.

-Robert Brody, in his Mishna and Tosefta Studies (Jerusalem 2014), warns against over-simplifying the picture by assuming that the Mishnah-only tradition is always the more authentic, or that it represents a "Palestinian" as against a "Babylonian" tradition.
+Robert Brody, in his Mishna and Tosefta Studies (Jerusalem 2014), warns against oversimplifying the picture by assuming that the Mishnah-only tradition is always the more authentic, or that it represents a "Palestinian" as against a "Babylonian" tradition.
 Manuscripts from the Cairo Geniza, or citations in other works, may support either type of reading or other readings altogether.